-October 21, 1996 - Washington, D.C.
+October 15, 1996 - Washington, D.C.
+Trade Policy Forum General Trade Policy Issues

-Pacific Rim Advisory Committee

-General Economic and Trade Issues

-October 24, 1996 - Tampa, FL Tampa World Trade Center Globâl Marketing Conference Administration's Trade & Economic Policy Issues
+October 18, 1996 - Palo Alto, CA Santa Clara Valley Manufacturing Group Administration's Trade & Economic Policy Issues

-November 21, 1996 - Manila, Philippines

-U.S.-ASEAN Business Coalition

-APEC's Goals and their Impact Worldwide

-November 22, 1996 - Manila, Philippines

-APEC Business Advisory Forum

-The Future of APEC

-December 9, 1996 - Singapore

-World Trade Organization (WTO) Ministerial

-Remarks at Opening of Ministerial

-December 12, 1996 - Singapore

-American Chamber of Commerce in Singapore and the U.S.-ASEAN Business Council

-Effectiveness Over Time of WTO and its Decisions
+- October 21, 1996 Washington, D.C.
+Pacific Rim Advisory Committee General Economic and Trade Issues - October 24, 1996 Tampa, FL.
+Tampa World Trade Center Globâl Marketing Conference Administration's Trade & Economic Policy Issues - November 21, 1996 Manila, Philippines U.S.-ASEAN Business Coalition APEC's Goals and their Impact Worldwide - November 22, 1996 Manila, Philippines APEC Business Advisory Forum The Future of APEC - December 9, 1996 Singapore World Trade Organization (WTO) Ministerial Remarks at Opening of Ministerial - December 12, 1996 Singapore American Chamber of Commerce in Singapore and the U.S.-ASEAN Business Council Effectiveness Over Time of WTO and Its Decisions - 17.
 Qualifications: (State what, in your opinion, qualifies you to serve in the position to which you have been nominated.)

 Throughout her tenure at the Office of the U.S. Trade Representative (May 1993 - present), Ambassador Charlene Barshefsky has played a central role in developing and implementing the Administration's trade policy objectives.
 Upon naming her Acting U.S. Trade Representative in April 1996, the President noted Ambassador Barshefsky's tenacity and labeled her "a brilliant negotiator for our country."
-In announcing his intention to nominate her as United States Trade Representative on December 13, 1996, President Clinton said, "She is a tough and determined representative for our country, fighting to open markets to the goods and services produced by American workers and businesses...!'m very glad she'll be on the job for America."
+In announcing his intention to nominate her as United States Trade Representative on December 13, 1996, President Clinton said, "She is a tough and determined representative for our country, fighting to open markets to the goods and services produced by American workers and businesses...I'm very glad she'll be on the job for America."